Arturo-RM-101/Arturo-RM-101.github.io/index.md

 # Hello World

 This is my home page!
-My name is Your Name and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is your_major.
+My name is Your Name and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is in Computer Science.

 ## Computer Science Projects

-My GitHub page is http://github.com/your_username.
+My GitHub page is http://github.com/ARTURO-RM-101.

 ### CPSC 120